 Specific foods may serve as triggers in some individuals, while others might suffer a migraine attack if they miss a meal.
-Studies show that almost half of people with migraines have attacks if they fast.
+Studies show that almost half of people with migraine have attacks if they fast.
 The migraine typically occurs after roughly 16 hours of fasting.
-The reason behind this isn’t certain, but some researchers believe that without food the body produces stress hormones, which activate chemicals in the brain responsible for migraines.
+The reason behind this isn’t certain, but some researchers believe that without food the body produces stress hormones, which activate chemicals in the brain responsible for migraine.

 Another belief is that the food cravings are actually part of the disease which leads to eating non-typical foods, such as chocolate.
 In this scenario, the food itself may not be the trigger.

-Most common foods that trigger migraines
+Most common foods that trigger migraine

 - Chocolate, 75 percent

 - Cheese, particularly aged cheese, 48 percent